esheldon/ngmix/README.md

 [![Build Status](https://travis-ci.com/esheldon/ngmix.svg?branch=master)](https://travis-ci.com/esheldon/ngmix)

-Gaussian mixture models and other code for working with for 2d images, implemented in python.
+Gaussian mixture models and other tools for working with 2d images, implemented in python.
 The code is made fast using the numba package.
-Note the old c-extension based code is still available in the tag v0.9.5

 For some examples, please see [the wiki](https://github.com/esheldon/ngmix/wiki).